Frenkie de Jong: Barcelona

 On 23 January 2019, La Liga club Barcelona announced the signing of de Jong on a five-year contract, effective from 1 July 2019, for an initial fee worth €75 million.
-De Jong had transfer discussions with Paris Saint-Germain, Manchester City and Manchester United before ultimately opting for Barcelona.
+De Jong had transfer discussions with Paris Saint-Germain, Manchester City and Manchester United, before ultimately opting for Barcelona.
 He made his competitive debut on 16 August 2019, in a 0–1 opening day defeat to Athletic Bilbao.
+He scored his first goal for the club in a La Liga fixture on 14 September 2019, the team's second goal in a 5-2 win against Valencia.

 He played a crucial role in the 2021 Copa del Rey final, a 4–0 win over Athletic Bilbao, scoring in the 63rd minute and assisting two further goals.

 Following the departure of club captain Sergio Busquets, de Jong became the fourth captain of Barcelona on 21 July 2023.
-On 25 November 2023, in a match against Rayo Vallecano, he debuted as captain for FC Barcelona due to absences of Sergi Roberto, ter Stegen and Ronald Araujo.
-In January 2024, de Jong played his 200th game for FC Barcelona in a 3–1 victory against Unionistas in the Copa del Rey round of 16.
-On 24 February 2024, he scored the 11,000th goal in FC Barcelona's history in a 3–0 win against Getafe CF. On 21 April 2024, de Jong was injured in a match against Real Madrid.
-He sprained his ankle and missed the rest of the 2023–2024 season.
+On 25 November 2023, in a match against Rayo Vallecano, he debuted as captain for Barcelona due to absences of Sergi Roberto, Marc-André ter Stegen and Ronald Araujo.
+In January 2024, de Jong played his 200th game for Barcelona in a 3–1 victory against Unionistas in the Copa del Rey round of 16.
+On 24 February 2024, he scored the 11,000th goal in Barcelona's history in a 3–0 win against Getafe.

-In the 2024–25 season, de Jong was named third captain after the departure of Sergi Roberto.
-The ankle injury of last season kept him sidelined until the second Champions League fixture against BSC Young Boys in October 2024.
+In the 2024–25 season, de Jong was named the club's third captain after the departure of Sergi Roberto.
+The ankle injury he sustained in the previous season kept him sidelined until the second Champions League fixture against Young Boys in October 2024.
 In the 75th minute, he made his first minutes under Hansi Flick and for the season.
 He found his form in the latter half of the season.
 He made 44 appearances across all competitions, and his performances were marked by a high passing accuracy and tactical intelligence, solidifying his position as a key player in the squad.
 His resurgence in form led to discussions about contract renewal, with club officials expressing a desire to extend his stay at Barcelona.

 On 15 October 2025, he extended his contract with the club until 2029.
+On 22 April 2026, he featured in his 293rd match for Barcelona in a 1–0 victory over Celta Vigo, becoming the Dutch player with the most appearances for the club, breaking the previous record held by Phillip Cocu.